Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Introduction

 \textbf{MedChain-Agent:} Given the novel features and challenges presented by this benchmark, existing agent frameworks struggle to address these issues adequately.
 To overcome these limitations, we propose MedChain-Agent, a multi-agent collaborative framework that enables LLMs with feedback mechanism and MedCase-RAG to dynamically gather information and handle sequential clinical tasks.
 Specifically, \benchmark-Agent facilitates a synergistic interplay among three specialized agent types: General Agents for task-specific expertise, a Summarizing Agent for insight synthesis, and a Feedback Agent for iterative refinement.
 This multi-layered, iterative approach ensures decisions are products of thorough analysis and diverse perspectives.
 Additionally, to address the multifaceted nature of CDM, which demands the integration of evidence-based research, and patient-specific factors, we incorporate a novel MedCase-RAG module into our MedChain-Agent framework.
 Unlike conventional medical RAG methods, MedCase-RAG dynamically expand its database and employs a structured approach to data representation, mapping each medical case into a 12-dimensional feature vector.
 This system enables efficient retrieval of relevant cases and helps the model make informed decisions.

 Our contributions are summarized as follows:

-\begin{itemize}[itemsep=-5pt, topsep=0pt] \item We represent the first effort to propose a CDM benchmark, \benchmark, providing a holistic assessment of diagnostic capabilities of LLLM-based agents, closely reflecting real-world patient care. \item We propose a multi-agent framework based on the characteristics of CDM.
-This system enables efficient retrieval of relevant cases and helps the model make informed decisions. \item Through extensive experiments, we demonstrate the effectiveness of MedChain and the MedChain-Agent framework in improving clinical decision-making accuracy and reliability. \end{itemize}
+\begin{itemize} \item We represent the first effort to propose a CDM benchmark, \benchmark, providing a holistic assessment of diagnostic capabilities of LLLM-based agents, closely reflecting real-world patient care. \item We propose a multi-agent framework based on the characteristics of CDM, called MedChain-Agent.
+This system enables efficient retrieval of relevant cases and helps the model make informed decisions. \item Through extensive experiments, we compare the performance of existing works on MedChain and the superiority of MedChain-Agent in CDM and realibility. \end{itemize}